 However, some, like Norco’s Search bikes, just go a bit fatter with 35mm tyres, while Cannondale’s Slate has 42mm tyres and 650B wheels, the ‘middle’ size used on mountain bikes.

 Tubeless-ready wheels are increasingly common on both cyclocross and gravel/adventure bikes.
 Tubeless tyres aren’t susceptible to pinch punctures caused by the tyre bottoming out on the rim — there’s no tube to pinch.
 They can therefore be run at lower pressures.

 Classic cyclocross race gearing combines a 46/36 chainset and a medium-wide cassette like an 11-28.
 You don’t need the high gears of a road bike because you won’t be zooming downhill at over 40mph, but you still need fairly low gears for climbing the courses more rideable slopes.

 Adventure/gravel bikes have wider range gearing, but may sacrifice some top end to get lower ratios at the bottom.
 A 50/34 chainset with an 11-32 cassette is common, but some bikes widen the range with a 48/32 or even 42/28 chainset.
 Others go for the simplicity of a 1 x 11 system.

-If you’re an old fart like me, you might be surprised that no gravel/adventure bikes have a triple chainset.
+If you’re an old fart like me, you might be surprised that almost no gravel/adventure bikes have a triple chainset.
 You could get a bigger range with an extra chainring, but even I have to admit you get a pretty useful range when you combine a 42/28 with an 11-36 cassette.